ktor-doc-jp/ktor-doc-jp/advanced/engines.md

 ### The `ApplicationEngineFactory`

-Each implementation of the `ApplicationEngineFactory` along the a subtyped `ApplicationEngine.Configuration` are the public exposed APIs for each engine.
+Each implementation of the `ApplicationEngineFactory` along with a subtyped `ApplicationEngine.Configuration` define the publicly exposed APIs for each engine.

 ```kotlin
 fun ApplicationEngineFactory.create(environment: ApplicationEngineEnvironment, configure: TConfiguration.() -> Unit): TEngine
 ```

-The `ApplicationEngineFactory.create` is in charge of instantiating the right subtyped `ApplicationEngine.Configuration`, and call the provided `configure: TConfiguration.() -> Unit` lambda that should mutate the configuration object, and constructs an implementation of the `ApplicationEngine` probably subtype of `BaseApplicationEngine`.
+The `ApplicationEngineFactory.create` instantiates the correct subtyped `ApplicationEngine.Configuration` and calls the provided `configure: TConfiguration.() -> Unit` lambda that should mutate the configuration object.
+It also constructs an implementation of the `ApplicationEngine`, most likely a subtype of `BaseApplicationEngine`.

 For example: